 The story justifies this change.
 It has been several years since the events of the first game, and the girls have undergone formal training in order to strengthen and refine their fighting abilities.
 They've graduated from coincidental world-savers into full-time heroes!
 Despite this, they've held on to the characteristics that made them lovable in Freedom Planet 1.

-Instead of standard difficulty levels, Freedom Planet 2 introduces a flexible difficulty system that lets you change the rules of the game temporarily to make certain stages easier or harder.
-Using special Gold Gems found in stages or crafted by fusing your regular crystals, you can modify specific parameters: Add more lives, alter attack damage, and more.
-Gone are the days where you switched to Easy mode reluctantly to get past a troublesome boss - This time, a Gold Gem can tip the odds in your favor!
+Instead of standard difficulty levels, Freedom Planet 2 introduces a flexible item system that lets you change the rules of the game to make certain stages easier or harder.
+Using collectable Gold Gems, you can buy items with a variety of effects, such as summoning a helpful shield orb at the beginning of the stage or transforming all item boxes into bombs.
+You can also fill up your potion bottle with ingredients that modify specific parameters: Add more lives, alter attack damage, and more.
+Gone are the days where you switched to Easy mode reluctantly to get past a troublesome boss - This time, your item loadout can tip the odds in your favor!

 No longer will you have to rely on your special move to avoid damage!
 By tapping the Guard button, your character will summon a split-second shield that can block or parry oncoming attacks.
 While highly powerful or long-lasting attacks can't be Guarded against completely, a properly timed Guard will avoid most of the damage and soften the blow.
-This will allow players to get creative with our boss fights.
+Not only that, but some characters have a secondary effect attached to their Guard, such as Milla's ability to summon Phantom Cubes and Neera's Focus power that increases her speed.

 Imagine fighting a difficult boss, and losing right before you land the final blow.
 ARRRGH!
 Normally, you would have to start the fight all over again.
 In Freedom Planet 2, you'll have another option: Revivals.